ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 All Parquet files are created with the Pyarrow engine [[28]](#28) and the Brotli compression [[29]](#29).
 These choices were made on the basis of the good compromise between compression ratio and reading time.

-The timestamps vector of each instance is used as the index in the corresponding Parquet file.
+The timestamp vector of each instance is used as the index in the corresponding Parquet file.
 All timestamps are represented in the format 'YYYY-MM-DD HH:MM:SS'.

 All variables and labels are stored in columns of Parquet files, variables as float and labels as Int64 (not int64).